exoplatform/exo-documentation/docs/GettingStarted.rst

 |image199|

-A drawer panel opens where you can either upload by selecting your files or by using a drag and drop in the dedicated area.
-You can attach up to 10 files and each file must not exceed 25 MB.
+A drawer panel opens where you can either upload by selecting your files from existing uploads, by uploading files manually or by using a drag and drop in the dedicated area.
+You can attach up to 20 files and each file must not exceed 200 MB.

 |image200|